 Entrepreneurial – We are fast acting, creative and learn from our actions and those of others.

-The Climate Governance Initiative is driven by a community of NEDs focused on making climate a boardroom priority, building on the World Economic Forum’s Principles for Effective Governance.
+The Climate Governance Initiative is driven by a community of non-executive directors focused on making climate a boardroom priority, building on the World Economic Forum’s Principles for Effective Climate Governance.

 Why?
 Climate change is a global emergency.
 Business has a crucial role to play in the necessary transition.
 Boards must take the lead on this.

-All Chapters have signed up to our Charter, and commit to upholding the values of the CGI.
+All Chapters have signed up to our Charter, and commit to upholding the values of the Climate Governance Initiative.